pyFrappe/nepse/README.md

 Nepse is a realtime nepse scraper which communicates with newweb.nepalstock.com.np, to fetch and return required stats.

 #### NOTE :
 Nepse's Beta API is not really stable even though it provides realtime information .
 There is a very reliable and stable api alternative you may wish to try https://api.sheezh.com/nepse/documentation.
 I will add two sources including nepse's and sheezh's on this module soon .
-Thankyou for using it!
+Thankyou for using it !
+Discord : https://discord.com/invite/8jUYzHqkUZ

 ## Features